Skip to content

 • Cosentino – Dekton

-Dekton blends porcelain, quartz, and glass into an ultra-durable surface.
-It’s highly resistant to stains, scratches, and heat, and comes in a wide range of natural and industrial looks.
+• Dekton blends porcelain, quartz, and glass into an ultra-durable surface.
+Highly resistant to stains, scratches, and heat, it comes in a wide range of natural and industrial looks.

 • Crossville